charliecalvert/CloudNotes/Assignments/Aws/SystemCheck.md

 ## Call the Server from the Client

 Get the Copy File button and **copyFile** method from the Copy File program and paste them into **client/App.js**.

+## Setting up the Service

+We need to tell the service the value **SETUP_LINUXBOX** environment variable.
+In **server/systemcheck.service** add this line or something like it just after the place we set the **SERVER_PORT**:

+		Environment=SETUP_LINUXBOX=/home/bcuser/Git/JsObjects/Utilities/SetupLinuxBox

+If the server is running as a service, navigate to the **server** directory stop it with our script:

+		./stop-service

+Navigate to the root of the **client** directory.
+Deploy the client to run on top of the server:

+		npm run build
+		cp -r build/* ../server/public/.

+Go back to the server directory and restart the server:

+		./start-service

+Now the whole program, both server and client, should be running on port 30033.

+## Move to EC2 or Elsewhere

+At this stage, our **systemcheck.service** file is geared to run on our local machine.
+For most students, that means the user information in **systemcheck.service** is set to bcuser:

+		User=bcuser
+		Group=bcuser

+There are in fact multiple places in **systemcheck.service** where the word **bcuser** occurs.
+If we have moved to EC2, we want to change all these instances to **ubuntu** because the default user on EC2 is **ubuntu**.
+This seems like a search and replace task, but **mode-service** will fix it up for us automatically.
+That means that when you move to a new platform, such as EC2, you can just run **run-setup-service** and the service will automatically be deployed with the right user.

+Whether you want to check in the change or not is up to you.
+When you move back to Pristine Lubuntu, you are going to want to have the user set to **bcuser**.
+If you did check in the service file with ubuntu as the user, then on Pristine Lubuntu, you can just stop the service and redeploy with **run-setup-service**.

+**NOTE**: _Check the security-group for your EC2 instance.
+I believe we set the range Port Range to 30025-30030.
+We should change that to 30025-30035._

+Turn it in

+Tell me branch, folder and tags.
+Give me a link to your service running on EC2.